 Distance = 6371 km * (1/360)*2π = 111.2 km

-In summary, we will use a Cartesian coordinate system when our scales of interest are not too large (synoptic scale or smaller), but will need to use spherical coordinates when the scale of interest is larger than synoptic scale.
+In summary, we will use a local Cartesian coordinate system when our scales of interest are not too large (synoptic scale or smaller), but will need to use spherical coordinates when the scale of interest is larger than synoptic scale.

 For another explanation of these two systems, visit this Coordinate Systems website.

 Three different vertical coordinates are used in meteorology and atmospheric science: height, pressure, and potential temperature.

-We have already introduced the vertical coordinate z, which is a height, usually in m or km, above the Earth's surface in the Cartesian coordinate system; z is related to r in spherical coordinates through r = a + z, where a is the Earth's radius.
+We have already introduced the vertical coordinate z, which is a height, usually in m or km, above the Earth's surface in the local Cartesian coordinate system; z is related to r in spherical coordinates through r = a + z, where a is the Earth's radius.
 The vertical coordinate z is the most commonly used in meteorology and in any process that involves getting off the ground, such as flight.
 Often pilots talk about flight levels, which are measured in hundreds of feet.
 So, flight level 330 is about 10 km altitude.

 Another useful vertical coordinate is pressure, which decreases with height.
-Pressure is often a useful vertical coordinate for calculating dynamics.
+Pressure is often a useful vertical coordinate in dynamics calculations.
 To a good approximation, pressure falls off exponentially with height, p = poexp(-z/H), as we learned in Lesson 2, so that ln(p) is fairly linear with height.
 We’ll get into this in greater detail later.
 For now, consider the following table of typically used pressure heights:

 |altitude (km)||altitude (kft)||pressure level (hPa or mb)|

 A third important vertical coordinate is potential temperature, (Equation 2.58).
 This quantity is the temperature that an air parcel would have if it were brought to a pressure of 1000 hPa without any exchange of heat with its surroundings.
 This vertical coordinate has a nice property: air parcels tend to move on surfaces of constant potential temperature because moving on such a surface requires no energy.
 This coordinate is particularly useful in the stratosphere, where the rapid increase with altitude tends to keep air motion stratified.